Skip to main content

 }

-• For the overall example content of the configuration file, please refer to the downloaded template.
+• For a complete example of the configuration file, see the downloaded template.

-7. On the Pre-check tab, wait for the system to complete the pre-inspection, and after the pre-inspection is passed, click Launch.
+1. On the Pre-check tab, wait for the system to complete the precheck.
+After the precheck is passed, click Launch.

-• If the pre-inspection does not pass, you need to click on the Details in the Actions column on the right side of the target inspection item, troubleshoot the cause of the failure, manually fix it, and then click Check Again to re-execute the pre-inspection until it passes.
+• If the precheck fails, click Details in the Actions column on the right of the failed check item, troubleshoot the cause, manually fix the issue, and then click Check Again to run the precheck again until it passes.

-• If the Result is Warning for the inspection item, it can be fixed or ignored according to the specific situation.
+• Check items whose Result is Warning can be fixed or ignored depending on the situation.

-8. On the Launch page, it prompts Launch Successfully, and the synchronization task starts running.
-At this time, you can perform the following operations:
+2. On the Launch page, the Launch Successfully prompt appears, indicating that the synchronization task has started.
+You can then perform the following operations:

-• Click View Details to view the execution of each stage of the synchronization task.
+• Click View Details to view the execution status of each stage of the synchronization task.

 • Click Back to list to return to the Replication task list page.